Call us on 6348848 info@tourtraveltibet.com

 Heishuiqiao Stone Inscription in Ganzhou

-Commissioned by Emperor Wenzong of the Yuan Dynasty in 1348 AD, this stone inscription is currently preserved at the Dunhuang Research Institute.
-It features a depiction of the four-armed Guanyin Bodhisattva in the center, surrounded by the Six-Syllable Mantra written horizontally in regular script, as well as the names of 95 patrons carved around the perimeter.
+Commissioned by Emperor Wenzong of the Yuan Dynasty in 1348 AD, this stone inscription is now preserved at the Dunhuang Research Institute.
+At its center is a depiction of the four-armed Guanyin Bodhisattva, surrounded by the Six-Syllable Mantra (Om Mani Padme Hum) carved horizontally in Tibetan script.
+Around the edges, the names of 95 donors are inscribed, reflecting widespread patronage of Tibetan Buddhism during the Yuan period.

 Qutan Temple Stone Inscriptions in Qinghai

-Stone Inscriptions and Buddhist Cave Paintings along the Silk Road
+Tibetan Buddhist Cave Paintings Along the Silk Road

 Cave Murals from the Tubo Period